-If you don’t like your neighbour, you have a better chance of switching to a different seat.
+If your neighbour is not your ideal travel companion, you have a better chance of switching to a different seat.
 When there’s unreserved seating on services that aren’t packed, you’ll often be able to move around as you please.
-There’s also no seatbelt signs to keep you tied down.
+There are also no seatbelt signs to keep you tied down.

 11. No turbulence

 Avoid those nerve-jangling movements associated with flying by staying on track.

 Trains offer greater flexibility at each stage of the journey, making family train travel easier and less stressful than flying.
 Children can move around more freely than on a plane, and you’ll have the space to pack home comforts.
 Even better, many rail operators permit young children (up to four years old) to travel for free if they share a seat with an adult passenger.
 When you book with us, we’ll prompt you to enter the age of child passengers and automatically assign suitable tickets.